Allocate a SLang_Load_Type object

 char *SLclass_get_datatype_name (SLtype type)

-function returns the name of the
+The SLclass_get_datatype_name function returns the name of the

-data type specified by type
+data type specified by type.
+For example, if type is

-, the string "Integer_Type"
+SLANG_INT_TYPE, the string "Integer_Type" will be

 returned.